 The peermusic Latin Scholarship is an annual competition open to student songwriters and composers of Latin music.
 One of the few distinctions of its kind, the award was established in 2003 through the generosity and vision of peermusic CEO, Ralph Peer II.
 For over a decade, the program has nurtured promising musicians who have gone on to distinguish themselves in the fields of television, film, recorded music, and concert performance.
 Multi-platinum bachata artist and BMI songwriter Prince Royce serves as honorary spokesperson for the competition.

 A $5,000 scholarship is presented annually for the best original song or instrumental composition in any Latin genre.
-The judging panel comprises several prominent Latin music songwriters, publishers, and administrators, all overseen by Carolina Arenas, BMI’s Director of Writer-Publisher Relations, Latin.

-Past winners of the peermusic Latin Scholarship include Mexican singer and actor Mané de la Parra, Venezuelan composer Marco Godoy, Mexican pop singer Daniel Dayz, and Costa Rican singer/songwriter Daniela Blau, among others.

-Final draft | The peermusic Latin Scholarship is an annual competition open to student songwriters and composers of Latin music.
-One of the few distinctions of its kind, the award was established in 2003 through the generosity and vision of peermusic CEO, Ralph Peer II.
-For over a decade, the program has nurtured promising musicians who have gone on to distinguish themselves in the fields of television, film, recorded music, and concert performance.
-Multi-platinum bachata artist and BMI songwriter Prince Royce serves as honorary spokesperson for the competition.

-A $5,000 scholarship is presented annually for the best original song or instrumental composition in any Latin genre.
-The judging panel comprises several prominent Latin music songwriters, publishers, and administrators, all overseen by Carolina Arenas, BMI’s Director of Writer-Publisher Relations, Latin.
+The judging panel comprises several prominent Latin music songwriters, publishers, and administrators, all overseen by Carolina Arenas, Audio Network’s Senior Manager, Latin America.

 Past winners of the peermusic Latin Scholarship include Mexican singer and actor Mané de la Parra, Venezuelan composer Marco Godoy, Mexican pop singer Daniel Dayz, and Costa Rican singer/songwriter Daniela Blau, among others.